strange/erlang-hydna-lib/README.md

   channel (when using the same handler module for multiple channels) and I need to create a way to distinguish between channel-related- and domain-wide errors.
+* Get rid of some OTP cruft and look over the role of the supervisor (should probably do the work of `hydna_lib_proxy`).